 What is considered the greatest pop-punk song?

-Opinions vary, but Green Day’s “Basket Case” and blink-182’s “All The Small Things” are the two most frequently cited as the genre’s defining anthems thanks to their massive hooks and cultural reach.
+Opinions vary, but Green Day’s “Basket Case” and blink-182’s “All The Small Things” get cited most often as the genre’s defining anthems, thanks to the size of their hooks and how far they reached beyond the scene.

 Why are pop-punk songs so short?

-Pop-punk inherits punk’s “get in, get out” philosophy.
-Fast tempos and a focus on a single hook mean most songs land between two and three and a half minutes, with no room for filler.
+Pop-punk inherited punk’s get-in-get-out approach.
+Fast tempos and a focus on one hook mean most songs land between two and three and a half minutes, with no room left over for filler.

 Which pop-punk song was the biggest chart hit?

-blink-182’s “All The Small Things” reached No. 6 on the Billboard Hot 100 in 2000, one of the highest chart placements ever for a pop-punk single.
+blink-182’s “All The Small Things” reached No. 6 on the Billboard Hot 100 in 2000, one of the highest chart placements any pop-punk single has ever hit.

 Are newer pop-punk songs as good as the classics?

 The revival around 2020 produced strong singles from artists like Machine Gun Kelly and Meet Me @ The Altar.
-Whether they match the classics is a fan debate, but the songwriting formula remains very much alive.
+Whether they hold up against the classics is still a fan argument, but the songwriting formula is clearly still alive.

-Great pop-punk songs are time capsules of youth, fast and loud and impossible to forget.
-From “Basket Case” to “Misery Business,” these anthems prove that three chords and an honest chorus can outlast almost anything.
-Turn them up, and they still hit exactly the way they did the first time.
+Great pop-punk songs are time capsules of being young, fast and loud and impossible to forget.
+These anthems, from “Basket Case” to “Misery Business,” prove three chords and an honest chorus can outlast almost anything.
+Turn them up, and they still land exactly the way they did the first time.